kantaranas/etlproject2/readme.md

 ## Conclusion

 By strata type, the percentage of people with obesity appears to be around double the percentage of people with depression.

-However, there were correlations, as you can see on the table above.

-Women have both, a higher percentage of obecity and depression when compare against men.

-The same is true when income in <35,000.